 Our final section of the guide list some additional tips for different boss fights including videos of us playing the Condi Druid against raid bosses.
 We will continue to add more videos to this section as they are made.

 Click on the + sign below to expand each section to view videos and descriptions for each boss listed.

 Make sure to shatter your spirits ~12 seconds before the boss phases, so you can recast them in the split.
 Recast your spirits before blue guardian spawns and shatter them as soon as he becomes vulnerable to ensure they are ready for the boss phase again.

-If you’re going to blue in the split then quickdraw your and then buff your allies straight away with and then camp until Blue guardian dies, since you will be under high pressure while tanking both guardian’s auras in the split.
-If you get enough astral force back, then you can enter a second time for the green guardian, otherwise just use glyphs to keep people’s health sustained.
+If you’re going to blue in the split then your and then buff your allies straight away with and then camp until Blue guardian dies, since you will be under high pressure while tanking both guardian’s auras in the split.
+If you get enough astral force back, then you can enter a second time for the green guardian, otherwise just use glyphs to keep allies health sustained.